Ntfy Integration Guide

 - Go to ntfy or access your own Ntfy server.

-- Then, click on Subscribe to topic.
+- Click on Subscribe to topic.

 - Choose a topic name or let Ntfy generate one for you.